jrswab/breto/README.md

 1. Download the source
 1. Edit as desired
 1. `go build`
+2. Execute the new binary

+### Optional:
-1. Set DWM to run the new binary.
+1. Set DWM to run the new binary automatically.
+2. Set keycombo to run the binary.

 ## Current Features:
 - Date & Time